Project Plan Template

-- Each task has a task ID(#), Task Name, Resource Name, Predecessor (Pre), Start, Finish, Effort ( Days), Progress so far (% Act), Planned Progress ( % Plan) and Status.
-Some of the fields like task name, resource name are self explanatory.
+- Each task has a task ID(#), Task Name, Resource Name, Predecessor (Pre), Start, Finish, Effort ( Days), Progress so far (% Act), Planned Progress ( % Plan), and Status.
+Some of the fields like task name, resource name are self-explanatory.

 - Task ID should always be sequential and unique across the project.

-- Effort is total effort required to complete the task.
+- The Effort is the total effort required to complete the task.
 This is the effort and not duration. % Act is the Actual progress till now.
 This value should be coming from the project team members. % Plan is ideal % complete.
 The % Plan is AUTO CALCULATED and should not be changed.

 - Status is the column that will indicate the status of the tasks.
 If the task is on track, then the signal will be green, yellow if the task is behind by less than 5 %, and red if the task is delayed by more than 5%.